pilgrimbeart/synth/docs/source/introduction.rst

 ***************
 To see what Python version you have installed type::

-    python -V
+    python3 -V

-Synth requires Python 2.7.x so if you're on some other Python version then we recommend using `venv` to create a Python 2.7 environment into which to install Synth.
+Synth requires Python 3 or higher, so if you're on some other Python version then we recommend using `venv` to create e.g. a Python 3.5 environment into which to install Synth

 To install Synth type::